UPA’s commitment to the National Redress Scheme

 Today, we seek to make amends by listening and believing, offering access to records, reporting to authorities, funding counselling services, making redress payments.
 We welcome contact from any person who once resided in a UPA children’s home.

+Currently there are several cases that could be heard in the courts.
+We are pleased when we hear a “guilty” plea and welcome the prosecution process.
 Whenever we receive an allegation of abuse we work with NSW Police to ensure that each person has the opportunity to be heard and information gathered.
 We are committed to ensuring privacy is protected and that care, support and services are readily available.

 Our Contact details at UPA are: